Cyber Forensics

 System network shares

 A shared network would mean a common Wi-Fi or LAN connection.
 The same is possible for another folder on the system.
-By turning on network sharing and allowing certain or restricted rights, these folders can be viewed by other users/computers on the same network services.
+By turning on network sharing and allowing certain or restricted rights, other users/computers on the same network can view these folders.
 We can see these details by following this command.

 net share >> notes.txt